ysuter/gbm-data-longitudinal/README.md

 The dataset was curated with great care.
-Should you still find an error or inconsistency, please do not hesitate to contact us.
+Please do not hesitate to contact us if you still find an error or inconsistency.

 ## References